flutter/website/index.md

         *   Experiment by changing code and reloading as your app runs (with hot reload)
         *   Fix crashes and continue debugging from where the app left off
 *   Create beautiful, highly-customized user experiences
-    *   Benefit from a rich set of Material design widgets built using Flutter's own framework
+    *   Benefit from a rich set of Material Design widgets built using Flutter's own framework
     *   Realize custom, beautiful, brand-driven designs, without the limitations of OEM widget sets

 ## Core principles

-Flutter includes a functional-reactive framework, a 2D rendering engine, ready- made widgets, and development tools.
-The components work together to help you design, build, test, and debug apps.
+Flutter includes a functional-reactive framework, a 2D rendering engine, ready-made widgets, and development tools.
+These components work together to help you design, build, test, and debug apps.
 Everything is organized around a few core principles.

 ### Everything's a Widget

 Widgets are the basic building blocks of every Flutter app.
-Each widget is an immutable declaration of part of a user interface.
+Each widget is an immutable declaration of part of the user interface.
 Unlike other frameworks that separate views, controllers, layouts, and other properties, Flutter has a consistent, unified object model: the widget.